Investing in metal roofing is not only one of the most important renovations for your home's integrity, but it can also boost its value significantly.

 METAL ROOFING IS RECYCLABLE

-A final benefit is that it's 100% recyclable.
+A final benefit of a metal roof is that it's 100% recyclable.
 Reports from NAHB show that up to composite roofing materials make up 5% of landfill waste.
 This equates to 1.36 billion pounds of waste going into landfills each year from composite roofing alone.

 Metal, on the other hand, is a highly recyclable material.
 Not only is it recyclable, but there's a good chance that the metal roofing you install already compromises some recycled metal.